Ethan-Lem05/infinite-tetris/README.md

 ## Development Notes

+A brain-rot version of Tetris that does not speed up.
+Made quickly so that I can play Tetris casually.
 The code in `main.py` is intentionally compact and designed for learning and experimentation.
 Feel free to fork the project and add your own twists.